 The round function returns the number that is closest to the argument and that is an integer.
 If there are two such numbers, then the one that is closest to positive infinity is returned.
 If the argument is NaN, then NaN is returned.
 If the argument is positive infinity, then positive infinity is returned.
-If the argument is negative infinity, then negative zero, then positive zero, then positive zero is returned.
+If the argument is negative infinity is returned.
+If the argument is negative zero is returned.
 If the argument is negative zero, then negative zero is returned.
 If the argument is less than zero, but greater than or equal to -0.5, then negative zero is returned.